Athena-OS/athena-nix/docs/nixpkgs.md

 ## mkDerivation

 This function automatically compiles source files if a **Makefile** exists.
 It means that we don't need to specify `make` commands in `buildPhase` or `installPhase`.
+Indeed, often it is not necessary to write any build instructions because the stdenv build system is based on autoconf, which automatically detected the structure of the project directory.
 We need only to eventually set make flags if needed.
-Use `makeFlags` to specify flags used on each phase or `buildFlags` to speciify flags to be used only during the `buildPhase`.
+Use `makeFlags` to specify flags used on each phase or `buildFlags` to specify flags to be used only during the `buildPhase`.

 For example, if `Makefile` is not in the root directory of the project source, you can instruct mkDerivation to find Makefile by:
 ```nix